Ramón Marín: Politician

 In 1879, Marín was selected clerk of the electoral commission in Ponce.
 On 19 February 1886, Ramón Marín became part of the founding committee of the Partido Liberal Puertorriqueño together with Martin Corchado, Rafael Pujals and others.
 Also with Pujals, Corchado and others, Marín was signatory of the Plan de Ponce, a "carta magna" seeking freedom from the Spanish imperialists.
 In 1887 Marín and Baldorioty de Castro were arrested by the colonial authorities as they attempted to travel to Spain to denounce before the Spanish Cortes the oppression of the colonial government on the people of Puerto Rico via the "Compontes" – forced removal of citizens from their homes for detention by the authorities without any charges.
 They were later transferred to the jail at El Morro in San Juan.
 The young pharmacist Juan Arrillaga Cortes, aided by Xavier Mariani, Olimpio Otero, and others, would later successfully make the trip to Madrid to denounce the atrocities of the colonial government in Puerto Rico.

 Playwright

 Marín's theatrical works were presented at Teatro La Perla in Ponce.
 Among his best remembered works are "El Hijo del Amor" (The son of love) and "Lazos de Amor" (Bonds of love).

 Family life

 On 5 September 1856 Marín Sola married María Amalia Castilla.
 Together they had five sons: Vicente, Ramón, Americo, Alejandro, and Eduardo.
 They also had two daughters: Amalia and Aurora.
 His daughter Amalia Marín would later marry Luis Muñoz Rivera, a young man whom Ramón Marín mentored.
 One child from that marriage, Luis, would later become the first elected governor of Puerto Rico.
 Ramon's wife, María Amalia Castilla Beiro died on 6 May 1873, at the age of 28, and Marín then married Candelaria Marien with whom he lived the rest of his life.
+Ramón Marín on September 13, 1902, in San Juan, Puerto Rico, he was buried at Santa María Magdalena de Pazzis Cemetery in San Juan.